pierreroth64/js-async-tutorial/README.md

-# JS aync code tutorial
+# JS async code tutorial

 *"from callbacks to async/await"*